How to Commit to a Relationship Without Making Mistakes

 The first step is to make up your mind.
-You have to decide if you want to be alone the rest of your life or if your goal is actually to have a permanent relationship that continues to improve with time.
+You have to decide if you want to be alone for the rest of your life or if you actually want a lasting partnership filled with love that grows with time.

 The biggest mistake you can make is not having a plan and focusing on the goal you want to achieve.
 You need to know how you want your relationship to proceed.
 You need to know where it’s headed.

-Do you ever think about that?
-Do you even know in your own heart what you want?
-It’s possible that you're just letting time go by without any determination to actually build a lasting relationship.
-Does that make sense?
+Do you know in your heart what you want?
+You may be just letting time go by without any perception of building a lasting relationship.

-- Do you want to achieve the happiness of being in a loving relationship where you and your partner are managing life together as a team?
+- Do you want to be in a loving relationship where you and your partner manage life together as a team?

 - Or do you want to remain single all your life and deal with life’s trials and tribulations all by yourself?